 It’s easy to use.
 It’s a breeze to get up and running and has instruction on how to set up Facebook etc. The potential of this plugin is quite exciting, especially if you have a popular website with a large user base.
 Or indeed for those just starting out and want a way to engage readers by running your very own giveaway.

 WP Raffle Plugin Negative points

-It’s negatives are minimal, however like everything in life along with the good you have to take the bad.
-The bad for me is the aesthetics, I’d like to see options to choose background color of the front end displayed.
-I’d like to change the text of elements to make it more enticing, I’d like to see a drop down option whereby users can click and display all the options available to them for social sharing.
+Its negatives are minimal, however like everything in life along with the good you have to take the bad.
+The bad for me is the aesthetics, I’d like to see options to choose the background color of the front end displayed.
+I’d like to change the text of elements to make it more enticing, I’d like to see a drop-down option whereby users can click and display all the options available to them for social sharing.

-Minor points granted, however those looking for a sexy looking competition plugin may well have to look elsewhere.
-Those looking to drive more social shares and increase there social media presence and couldn’t give a rats on how it looks, get the plugin.
+Minor points granted, however, those looking for a sexy looking competition plugin may well have to look elsewhere.
+Those looking to drive more social shares and increase there social media presence and couldn’t give rats on how it looks, get the plugin.
 Simple.